SpellarBot/open-data-catalog/datasets/khn9-hhpq.md

 ## Description

-The Division of Criminal Justice Services (DCJS) collects personnel statistics from more than 500 New York State police and sheriffs’ departments.
+The Division of Criminal Justice Services (DCJS) collects personnel statistics from more than 500 New York State police and sheriffs? departments.
 In New York State, law enforcement agencies use the Uniform Crime Reporting (UCR) system to report their annual personnel counts to DCJS.

 ## Columns